trello-archive/navi/README.md

 });
 ```

-Implementing the `NaviComponent` interface yourself would be a pain, so Navi provides default
+You will either need to implement the `NaviComponent` interface yourself, or if you're able, you
+can save time by using one of the default implementations provided (in the form of `NaviActivity`,
-implementations in `NaviActivity`, `NaviAppCompatActivity`, `NaviFragment` and
+`NaviAppCompatActivity`, `NaviFragment` and `NaviDialogFragment`).
+This flexibility allows you to
-`NaviDialogFragment`.
+integrate Navi even if you're already being forced to use a different base `Activity` or `Fragment`.

 Since RxJava is the bees knees, it also provides Rx bindings for all listeners via `RxNavi`.
 Simply pass your `NaviComponent` to them and it'll do the
 rest.
 For example, you could use it to set the content view instead of overriding `onCreate()`: